-For I mean a hospital that would foster the collaboration and use of emerging medical technology that is central to care at Kaiser Permanente.
+For I mean a hospital that would foster the collaboration.
+Most importantly and use of emerging medical technology that is central to care at Kaiser Permanente.

-The nine finalists are: Aditazz; Ellerbe Becket; Gresham, Smith and Partners; HGA; Lee, Burkhart, Liu; Mazzetti Nash Lipsey Burch; Perkins+Will; SmithGroup; and Iceland-based TBL architects.
+The nine finalists are: Aditazz; Ellerbe Becket; Gresham, Smith and Partners.
+In addition to HGA; Lee, Burkhart, Liu; Mazzetti Nash Lipsey Burch; Perkins+Will.
+Finally SmithGroup and Iceland-based TBL architects.